catch-point/ib-tws-json/README.md

 See https://www.interactivebrokers.com/en/index.php?f=14099#tws-software

 * The TWS API is an interface to TWS or IB Gateway, and as such requires network connectivity to a running instance of one of these programs.
 They can be downloaded here: https://www.interactivebrokers.com/en/index.php?f=14099#tws-software
-* To obtain the TWS API source and sample code, download the API Components here: http://interactivebrokers.github.io
+* To obtain the TWS API source and sample code to C:\TWS API or ~/IBJts, download the API Components from here: http://interactivebrokers.github.io
 * A working knowledge of the API programming language.
 * This project makes use of gradle build tool.
 See https://gradle.org/